neondatabase/website/content/docs/guides/liquibase.md

 enableTableOfContents: true
 ---

 Liquibase is an open-source database-independent library for tracking, managing and applying database schema changes.
-To learn more about Luquibase, refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).
+To learn more about Liquibase, refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).

-This guide steps you through installing the Liquibase CLI, configuring Liquibase to connect to your Neon database, creating and deploying a database schema change on your Neon database, and rolling back the schema change.
+This guide steps you through installing the Liquibase CLI, configuring Liquibase to connect to your Neon database, deploying a database schema change, and rolling back the schema change.

 ## Prerequisites